3UCubed/H7-Instrument-Software/README.md

-# Project README
+# H7-Instrument-Software

 ## Overview

-This project involves a microcontroller-based system designed to handle and transmit various types of data related to housekeeping, PMT (Photomultiplier Tube), and ERPA (Enhanced Radiometer Payload Assembly).
+This project involves a microcontroller-based system designed to handle and transmit various types of data related to housekeeping, PMT (Photomultiplier Tube), and ERPA.
 It features real-time data acquisition, processing, and transmission via UART with DMA.
 The system integrates multiple peripherals including ADCs, DACs, timers, and GPIOs to accomplish its tasks.

 ## Features